mitchellnemitz/cvm/README.md

 # CVM

-Composer Version Manager - A collection of shell functions to manage multiple versions of Composer the easy way.
+Composer Version Manager - A script to manage multiple versions of Composer the easy way.

 ### Compatibility

-Developed and tested on macOS, should work on most Linux distributions, probably not working on Windows.
+Developed and tested on macOS, should work on most Linux distributions, probably not functional on Windows.

 ### Install